Skaarj7/Machine-Learning-Portfolio/README.md

 # Machine Learning Portfolio
-Repository containing portfolio of data science projects completed by me for self learning and hobby purposes.
+Repository containing portfolio of achine Learning projects completed by me for self learning and hobby purposes.
 Presented in the form of iPython Notebooks.

 ## Contents